6 State of the atmosphere

 \[ \begin{align} m\left(t\right) - m'\left(t\right) &= \int_{0}^t\int_{V}q_{r}\left(\mathbf{r}, t\right)d^3rdt' - \int_{0}^t\int_{V'\left(t\right)}q_{r}\left(\mathbf{r}, t\right)d^3rdt'\nonumber\\ &= \int_{0}^t\left[\int_{V}q_{r}\left(\mathbf{r}, t\right)d^3r - \int_{V'\left(t\right)}q_{r}\left(\mathbf{r}, t\right)d^3r\right]dt'. \end{align} \]

-According to the main theorem of differential and integral calculus follows
+By the fundamental theorem of differential and integral calculus, it follows that

 \[ \begin{align} \lim\limits_{t \to 0}\frac{m\left(t\right) - m'\left(t\right)}{t} &= \frac{1}{V}\lim\limits_{t \to 0}\left[\int_{V}q_{r}\left(\mathbf{r}, t\right)d^3r - \int_{V'\left(t\right)}q_{r}\left(\mathbf{r}, t\right)d^3r\right] = 0. \end{align} \]